MarcZoon/improved-diffusion/datasets/README.md

 This directory includes instructions and scripts for downloading ImageNet, LSUN bedrooms, and CIFAR-10 for use in this codebase.

+Additionally, there are also scripts to pre-process BraTS2020 and NFBS.

 ## ImageNet-64

 To download unconditional ImageNet-64, go to [this page on image-net.org](http://www.image-net.org/small/download.php) and click on "Train (64x64)".
 Simply download the file and unzip it, and use the resulting directory as the data directory (the `--data_dir` argument for the training script).